NassimAMGHAR/persist-client-service/README.md

 # persist-client-service

+## What is it?

-the service responsible for client persisting
+This service responsible for Lead persisting and provides basic CRUD operations against the Lead entity in the system.